In this section you will find answers to frequently asked questions compiled by the Puerto Rico Energy Bureau.

 No. The electricity rate is the amount the power utility company is authorized to charge the customer for the provided service.
 On the other hand, the bill is the document containing the detailed account of each of the charges the customer pays for the service received in a given period of time.

-Does the Puerto Rico Energy Commission determine my electricity invoice?
+Does the Puerto Rico Energy Bureau determine my electricity invoice?

 Does a power company need a permit to provide its services in Puerto Rico?

 Yes.
-All the energy companies in Puerto Rico must request and receive a certification from the Puerto Rico Energy Commission to provide services in the Commonwealth.
+All the energy companies in Puerto Rico must request and receive a certification from the Puerto Rico Energy Bureau to provide services in the island.

 If I have a complaint related with my bill, who do I contact?

-Where do I have to go to file a complaint against a company regulated by the PREC?
+Where do I have to go to file a complaint against a company regulated by the PREB?

-To file complaints or appeals to the Puerto Rico Energy Commission examine the relevant provisions of Regulation 8543, known as the Regulation of Adjudicative, Notice of Non Compliance, Rate Review and Investigation Procedures of the Puerto Rico Energy Commission, as well as the Administrative Order on Instructions for Submitting Forms, Documents and Hearings, CEPR-MI-2015-0001, and submit the corresponding documents at the PREC Clerk’s Office, provisionally located at the Puerto Rico Telecommunications Regulatory Board.
+To file complaints or appeals to the Puerto Rico Energy Bureau examine the relevant provisions of Regulation 8543, known as the Regulation of Adjudicative, Notice of Non Compliance, Rate Review and Investigation Procedures of the Puerto Rico Energy Bureau, as well as the Administrative Order on Instructions for Submitting Forms, Documents and Hearings, CEPR-MI-2015-0001, and submit the corresponding documents at the PREB Clerk’s Office, located at World Plaza Building, 268 Ave.
+Muñoz Rivera, Suite 202, San Juan, PR.

 I want more information on the Net Metering Program.
 Where do I find it?